COMPSCI331-2021/lab-git/README.md

 Fix the faulty in Counter reset().
 All code changes and relevant commits must be performed on the master branch.

 #### Code Synchonisation
-When dev2 and dev3 try to commit and push the source code, the push should be fail and show the error as shown in the figure below.
-This is because dev1 has already push the source code to Git so the source code that dev2 and dev3 are not in sync with the code on the remote repository.
+When Dev2 and Dev3 try to commit and push their changes, the push should be fail and show the error as shown in the figure below.
+This is because dev1 has already push the source code to Git so the source code that Dev2 and Dev3 is not in sync with the code on the remote repository.
 Github does not allow you to push the source code for this reason and therefore give the rejected message.

 ![](rejected-commit.png)